jproulx/node-http-error/README.md

 ==================
 [![Build Status](https://travis-ci.org/jproulx/node-http-error.svg?branch=master)](https://travis-ci.org/jproulx/node-http-error)

-Custom error classes based on HTTP statuses, designed to emulate the language specifications for Error types as best as possible.
+Custom error classes based on HTTP statuses, designed to emulate the language specifications for Error exceptions as best as possible.
 ## Install
 ```bash
 npm install http-custom-errors
 ```
 ## Usage
 ```js
 var HTTPErrors = require('http-custom-errors');
 var error = createHTTPError(500); // Create a "500 Internal Server Error" exception
 throw new HTTPErrors.NotFoundError('/missing'); // Throw a "404 Not Found Error" exception
 ```
 The `createHTTPError(code);` function export will inherit and return a new error exception, with the additional `code` and `status` fields that correspond to the HTTP Server Statuses advertised by node's internal HTTP module.

 One practical use would allow you to use a polymorphic error handler with `express.js`:
 ```js
 app.use(function (err, res, req, next) {
   res.status(err.code || 500);